adamz312/cooling_with_code/README.md

 - Adam Zizi (azizi@depaul.edu)

 ## Directory setup
-- samples: contains sample notebooks given to us by EY.
+- **samples**: contains sample notebooks given to us by EY.
-- data: folder that contains the raw & preprocessed data for the project
+- **data**: folder that contains the raw & preprocessed data for the project
-   - data/test: folder that contains the test datasets.
+   - **data/test**: folder that contains the test datasets.
 Model Ouputs using this dataset will be turned into EY so that they can grade our model.
-   - data/train: folder that contains the train datasets.
+   - **data/train**: folder that contains the train datasets.
 We will use these to train our models
-- images: containes images used by notebooks for reporting
+- **images**: containes images used by notebooks for reporting

 # Datasets